Polyps (uterine/cervical)

 Polyp Removal (Polypectomy)

-In some cases, surgery may be necessary for larger polyps or cases with multiple polyps.
+In some cases surgery may be necessary for larger polyps or multiple polyps.

 Histology

-Light bleeding or cramping may occur for a few days
+• Some light bleeding or cramping for a few days

-Most women can return to work and normal activities the next day
+• Most women can go back to work and normal activities the next day

-The body typically recovers quickly after polyp removal, with most women able to return to normal activities the next day.
+• The body recovers quickly after polyp removal, most women can go back to normal activities the next day.

-Avoiding heavy exercise or intercourse for about a week is often recommended
+• Avoid heavy exercise or sex for about a week

 Polyps and Fertility